minhae0516/computational-neuroscience/README.md

 # computational-neuroscience

-I summarize papers that help me understand fundamental concepts of computational neuroscience.
+I summarize papers that I read in the beginning of my research in computational neuroscience.
+These papers help me understand fundamental concepts of computational neuroscience.

 * Efficient coding
 1. H. Barlow, “Redundancy reduction revisited,” Network: computation in neural systems, vol. 12, no. 3, pp. 241–253, 2001.